 [21.1] Growers can usually wait until petal fall to assess the need for this treatment.
 Do not use Lannate on Early McIntosh, Dutchess, or Wealthy varieties.
 It is recommended that pyrethroids not be used more than 1-2 times/season in any orchard.
+Do not exceed 0.172 lb a.i./A of thiamethoxam-containing products per acre per growing season.
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as Endigo, Leverage, Voliam Flexi and Voliam Xpress should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.

 Suggested action threshold: 3 larvae/tree on standard-size tree (27-40 trees/A); 1 larva/tree at density of 140 trees/A (semi-dwarf planting), lower for more closely spaced plantings.